BillHally/RProvider.SDKProject.Issue/README.md

 ### Improved solution

-The above fix won't work with the latest code in the RProvider repository, since that uses a version of DynamicInterop whose assenblies are in a `netstandard1.2` folder rather than `net40`.
+The above fix won't work with the latest code in the RProvider repository, since that uses a version of DynamicInterop whose assemblies are in a `netstandard1.2` folder rather than `net40`.
 So, an improved fix would be:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>